raycast/extensions/extensions/openai-gpt/README.md

 ## Actions

-`Send Prompt`: send entered prompt to GPT3.
+`Send Prompt`: send entered prompt to GPT.

-`Copy Answer to Clipboard`: copy the last answer from GPT3 to the system's clipboard.
+`Copy Answer to Clipboard`: copy the last answer from GPT to the system's clipboard.

-`Load an Example`: load an example of GPT3 usage into your prompt.
+`Load an Example`: load an example of GPT usage into your prompt.
 Examples are taken from the OpenAI website.

-`Check Examples on OpenAI Website`: open a browser and go to [OpenAI Example Page](https://beta.openai.com/examples).
+`Check Examples on OpenAI Website`: open a browser and go to [OpenAI Example Page](https://platform.openai.com/examples).

 `Change API Key`: open Raycast extension preference where you can change the API key.